pypackaging-native/pypackaging-native/docs/meta-topics/build_steps_conceptual.md

     package managers (e.g., TensorFlow is built with Bazel and distributed as wheels and conda packages) - but that is typically challenging.
 We won't consider that further here.

+[^2]:
+    This is not true for the packages/libraries themselves though, which in the vast majority of cases have only a single build system.
+Exceptions include: TODO SCIPY PYTORCH

 ### Types of package managers